Shalashtein/Shalashtein/README.md

 Tech Lead
 ---------

 My first "production crash" was when I was 14, I'd just started working part time with PC maintenance and broadband installation.
-I was asked to change the power supply, but instead of unscrewing the power supply's screws, I unscrewed the power supply's fan's screws.
+I was asked to change the power supply, but instead of unscrewing the power supply's screws, I unscrewed the power supply's internal fan's screws.

 * 🌍  I'm based in the Netherlands
 * ✉️  You can contact me at [shalashtein@gmail.com](mailto:shalashtein@gmail.com)